arkency/posts/posts/2014-04-27-custom-validation-contexts-in-rails.md

 (`/u/slug`) under which their profiles will appear.
 However the most valuable short slugs are not available for them.
-Our business model dictates that we are going to sell them to [earn a lot of money](https://www.youtube.com/watch?v=N-mjc25R0Nc) [disclaimer: this joke is only understandable to Poles, I could not resist :)]
+Our business model dictates that we are going to sell them to [earn a lot of money](https://www.youtube.com/watch?v=N-mjc25R0Nc) [disclaimer: polish joke, I could not resist]

 So, we need to add conditional validation that will be different for admins and different for users.
 Nothing simpler, right?